 There’s a lot of information out there about beef jerky nutrition facts.
 It seems like everyone has an opinion and most of those opinions are contradictory, rendering them confusing at best, and seemingly useless side-by-side.

-Our only goal is to present the facts, provide some analysis, and let you decide for yourself: is beef jerky a healthy snack?
+Our only goal is to present the facts, provide some analysis, and let you answer the question—is beef jerky a healthy snack—for yourself.

 We tallied up calories, macronutrients, key micronutrients, and the presence of allergens (specifically: soy, wheat).
 All measurements are based on a 1 oz serving size.
 For context, it’s the amount that would comfortably fit into the palm of your hand.